an920107/chat-app/README.md

   - Chat history can be restored at any device.

+- Offline chat history.

+  - Because the data is also stored in local database, the user can still access the chat history although there is no network.

 ## Development

 - There is a workflow (CI) set up for this repository.